Faire/mjml-react/CONTRIBUTOR.md

 ## Fixing A Bug

-Public bugs are listed on the Github repository [issues page](https://github.com/faire/mjml-react/issues).
+Bugs are listed on the Github repository [issues page](https://github.com/faire/mjml-react/issues).
 Before filing a new task, try to make sure your problem doesn't already exist.

 **Before submitting a pull request,** please make sure the following is done: